ccjmne/blog/content/flight-manual/docker-dive.md

 keys (or Vim-like bindings), and see, with each layer, which files were added, modified or deleted with some colour-coding in the right pane.

+As you can see, **it exposes more information here and there**, but the entire thing is wobbly enough that I'd rather stick with the purpose it serves: I haven't had the occasion to use it for much else and do not believe there's much value in describing to you the rest of the mostly inert `UI`.

-I definitely recommend that you take a look at their main [`README`](https://github.com/wagoodman/dive) page, which features primarily a screen recording of the tool in action.
+However, **I definitely recommend that you take a look at their main [`README`](https://github.com/wagoodman/dive) page**, which features primarily a screen recording of the tool in action, and goes vaguely into some additional scenarios where it may come in handy.

 ### Usage and configuration

-Glancing at the bottom, you'll find a non-exhaustive list of keyboard shortcuts to help you navigate the interface and perform some actions, such as extracting a file from a layer to your host system for further processing.<br>
+Glancing at the bottom, you'll find a non-exhaustive **collection of keyboard shortcuts to help you navigate the interface and perform some actions**, such as extracting a file from a layer to your host system for further processing.<br>

 > [!TIP]